rawiriblundell/linux_speedrun/README.md

 ### `head`

 We're going to need a simple `head` variant to enable us to do things like insert lines at specific line numbers.
-This code defaults to 10 lines, and has a pair of loops to cater for reading a file or stdin.
+This code defaults to 10 lines (stdin), and has a pair of loops to cater for reading a file or stdin.
 If a file is specified, so must the linecount.

 ```
-▓▒░$ ./cled head
+▓▒░$ cled head
 Enter one line at a time.
 Press ctrl-D to exit.
 #!/bin/ksh
 lines="${1:-10}"